Israel2000/javascript-code-test/README.md

 ---

 ### 6. **What is an Operator in RxJS?**
-An Operator is a function that transforms, filters, or combines Observables.
+An Operator is a function that transforms, filters or combines Observables.

 #### Common Operators:
 | **Operator**     | **Description**                                                                 |